Comparisons

 The short version

-Jones is the construction-and-CRE-focused platform with strong Procore integration and a service-based review model.
-It has real depth in specific construction workflows that horizontal platforms haven't built.
-It also has real, well-documented vendor experience issues — particularly the auto-outreach behavior that has caused friction in CRE deployments where tenants are the affected party.
+Jones is the Procore-workflow specialist with a service-based review model.
+The differentiation is in tight Procore integration mechanics and project-based compliance flows — not in broader construction adoption, where TrustLayer leads.
+Jones also has well-documented vendor experience issues, particularly the auto-outreach behavior that has caused friction in CRE deployments where tenants are the affected party.

 The auto-outreach problem